Jae1198/platformercompprog/index.md

 ## Movement
 - Use A and D keys to move
 - Use Spacebar to Jump
+- When it says press any key to start it literally means any key.
+Escape & function keys are included in that.
 ![Gameplay](screenshot1.PNG)
 ![Gameplay](screenshot2.PNG)
 ## Powerups & Coins